Abdulla-AlBassam/cyb/README.md

 ## How to run it

 Clone the repo and open `index.html` in a browser.
-That is it.

 ```bash
 git clone https://github.com/Abdulla-AlBassam/cyb.git